This post contains affiliate links.

 I’m taking about the factory reset option.

-A factory reset can be performed by manually pressing the reset button on your router, or it can be done by accessing the router’s settings page with your computer.
+A factory reset is performed on a router by manually pressing the reset button on the device.
+This can also be accomplished by accessing the router’s settings page with a device like a laptop or mobile phone and navigating to the advanced settings page.

 In this post I’ll provide a detailed approach to performing a factory reset on your router, including when you should do it and the steps you should take immediately after a reset.